Muhammad Mahfuzur Rahman: Military career

-He commanded one infantry battalion, two infantry brigades and one infantry division of the Bangladesh Army.
-He has served as brigade major and general staff officer grade one and director military operations in the headquarters of the Bangladesh Army.
+He commanded one infantry battalion, two infantry brigades, and one infantry division of the Bangladesh Army.
+He has served as brigade major and general staff officer grade one and director of military operations in the headquarters of the Bangladesh Army.

-He has also served as instructor in the Bangladesh Military Academy, directing the Staff of War Course at the National Defence College.
-He has also served as a commandant in Defence Service Command & Staff College and commandant in the School of Infantry & Tactics of the Bangladesh Army.
+He has also been an instructor in the Bangladesh Military Academy, directing the Staff of War Course at the National Defence College.
+He has also served as a commandant of the Defence Service Command & Staff College and commandant of the School of Infantry & Tactics of the Bangladesh Army.
 He has served as the Adjutant General of the Bangladesh Army and vice chairman of Trust Bank.

 UN mission

-Rahman has served in peace support operations under United Nations in Mozambique and Sierra-Leone.
+Rahman has served in peace support operations under the United Nations in Mozambique and Sierra Leone.